-- Compel or consent?
+Understand consent.
 As a general rule, if a police officer doesn't suspect you of a particular crime, you don't have to answer questions or submit to a search (we discuss the exceptions, below).
 However, if you consent—that is, you agree to talk to a police officer or agree to be searched—the information provided can be used against you or against others.
 In other words, your consent permits the officer to do what the officer is otherwise not permitted to do.
-If you do agree to answer a police officer's question or submit to search, keep two things in mind: you can always withdraw your consent if you don't want to continue; and there is no "off the record" when you provide information to the police.
+The police don't even have to inform you that your consent is optional.
+If you do agree to answer a police officer's question or submit to a search, keep two things in mind: you can always withdraw your consent if you don't want to continue, and there is no "off the record" when you provide information to the police.

-- Providing I.D.
+Providing I.D.
 In many states, a police officer can stop you in public and require that you provide identification, even if there is no reason to suspect you of criminal activity.
+In some states, failure to identify to a police officer is a crime.
 In all states, drivers who are stopped for driving infractions must furnish identification when requested.

-- No "Miranda" needed.
+No "Miranda" needed.
 If a police officer has not taken you into custody or prevented you from leaving, the officer can ask you questions without reciting your Miranda rights.
 The information you provide can be used against you.
-Miranda rights have to be read to a person only when the person is being interrogated and is in custody (not free to walk away).
+Miranda rights must be read to a person only when the person is being interrogated and is in custody (not free to walk away).

 Searching the car.
-During a routine traffic stop, the officer cannot search your car unless the officer has a warrant, or a "reasonable belief" that there are weapons or other evidence of a crime within the car and that the occupants might destroy the contraband.
+During a routine traffic stop, the officer cannot search your car unless the officer has a warrant or a "reasonable belief" that weapons or other evidence of a crime is in the car and the occupants might destroy the contraband.
 An officer who doesn't have probable cause for searching cannot use the traffic stop as a pretext for an extensive search.
 If the officer has probable cause, the officer can search the car and the occupants' possessions without a search warrant.

 Emergencies.
 During certain emergencies—for example, a car accident with injured motorists—a police officer may justify a warrantless search of a car.
 An officer at a routine traffic stop can also briefly question the driver and passengers about matters unrelated to the traffic stop.